Skip to main content

 People often invalidate different experiences they don’t understand, like calling them wrong or overly dramatic.

-The way others respond and the feelings we develop can lead to long term self judgement and embarrassment.
+The way others respond and the feelings we develop can lead to long-term self judgement and embarrassment.

 It is okay to ask for help and for accommodations that you need.

 We may not always get the help we need.
-People can react to with ignorance or be dismissive.
+People can react with ignorance or be dismissive.
 That does not mean asking for help is wrong, or that you are wrong for needing help.

 If you do not have support with family and friends, there may be resources like advocacy organizations, coaches, and other professionals that can help.